DominoKit/domino-mvp/README.md

 		     <module>layout-backend</module> <!-- remove this line -->
 		</modules>

-- **layout-frontend** : this is where all the client side flow goes in, in this module we use APT to generate a client module configuration, the interaction with other modules, contributions to extension points, sending requests, all client side logic starts from here.
+- **layout-frontend** : this is where all the client side flow goes in, in this module we use APT to generate a client module configuration, the interaction with other modules, listeners to extension points, sending requests, all client side logic starts from here.
 Never add any UI rendering code, we don't force you but in this module you should never have buttons, text fields, check boxes etc ...

 *We encourage that your flow should be independent from any UI presentation.*